 Originally published June 19, 2012

-Recently, I was making traditional tiramisù when I ran out of coffee.
+Recently, I was making a tiramisù when I ran out of coffee.

-This is a very simple dessert, so don’t let it fool you.
-I made it on a serving plate, but you can make it in a bowl, dish, or individual servings (see photos below).
+Limoncello tiramisu is a very simple dessert, so don’t let the impressive look fool you.
+I make it on a serving plate, but you can make it in a container, dish, or individual servings (see photos below).
 By the way, it’s a perfect dessert to freeze; no one will ever know it’s been frozen!

 - limoncello (as needed)